cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/proc-files.md

 This integer should be unique across processes, so that multiple processes won't clash, but may not be unique across servers.

 ## Scaling background processes
 You can scale your background processes up and down on the process server page.
-On your Application Overview page, click the link to your _Process server_ group on your Application Overview page.
+On your Application Overview, click the link to your _Process server_ group on your Application Overview.
 Use the <i>+</i> and <i>-</i> buttons to scale your processes up and down.

 You can also scale up a [standalone process server](/rails/how-to-guides/scaling/scaling.html#process-servers) for more resources.

 ## Pause and resume background processes

 On each process server you can pause and resume your background processes!
-You will find that in your application page under process server and on the top right corner of each server box.
+You will find that in your Application Overview under process server and on the top right corner of each server box.

 * **Pause** is scaling down the processes to zero.
 * **Resume** is scaling them back up to the number of processes there were before pause.